ec-jrc/re3gistry/README.md

     * If you want to discuss an idea before documenting a full IP, create a new issue using the [IP template](https://github.com/ec-jrc/re3gistry/issues/new?assignees=&labels=&template=re3gistry-improvement-proposal.md).
 Complete the template as much as possible and mention that this is not a complete proposal yet, but that you are looking for feedback.
 You will be asked to complete the proposal if the idea is supported.

 * **Bug fixing**
     * If you would like to submit a bug report, please create a new issue in the Re3gistry repository using the [Bug report template](https://github.com/ec-jrc/re3gistry/issues/new?assignees=&labels=&template=re3gistry-problem.md).
 The issue will be analysed and added to the bug fixing project board.
-If additional information is required, you might be contacted.
+If the development team needs more information, you might be recontacted.
     * The project board will be updated whenever the status of an issue changes.
     * Pull requests for bug fixes are welcome (see more in "Contribution" below)!